MY ACTIVITIES AT BRAMELOUP

 Installing shelves in the chalet

-Building the new woodshed with wood recycled from an abandoned chalet
+Building the new woodshed with wood recycled from the abandoned chalet on my property

-Since the municipal water system is now supplied by a reservoir 20 meters lower than my chalet, I had to install a pump in the forest down the hill to pump water up to the storage tank at the top of my property.
+Since the municipal water system is now supplied by a reservoir 20 meters lower than my chalet, I had to install a pump in the forest down the hill to pump water up to the storage tank at the top of my property (see also the water saga in My life at Brameloup).
 This required digging trenches through the forest to lay an underground conduit and electric cable, as well as a wire up to the tank for a floating switch.
 The original overhead wire through the trees failed in 2008 (some animal ate through the insulation and it shorted out), so I had to finish the last 50 m of trenching to complete the underground replacement.

 Digging a trench is only half of the work.
 After the cables are laid, the trench has to be filled in again, the turf replaced and the earth packed down with a heavy tool for the purpose.